alecmuffett/ready-made-twitter-searches/raw-searches.md

 AND (
     "child"
     OR "children"
-    OR "kids" ## singular "kid" seems to draw in noise OR "parent"
+    OR "kid"
+    OR "kids"
+    OR "parent"
     OR "parents"
     )
 AND (
     "encrypt"
+    OR "e2ee"
     OR "encrypted"
     OR "encrypting"
     OR "encryption"
     OR "encryptions"
-    OR "e2ee"
     OR "endToEndEncryption"
     OR "online safety"
+    OR "safe online"
+    OR "safety online"
     OR (
 	(
 	    "facebook"